 "We keep looking for the sweet spot between capitation and fee-for-service," Ms. Bjorklund said, pointing to their respective incentives to undertreat and overtreat.
 "Assigning accountability and measuring clinical care to right-size everyone in the system is an elusive goal, but everyone is trying.
 The system is in flux, but the status quo is indefensible," she said.
-While acknowledging that government can be a useful solution, she noted that "we need to balance the desire to have the public and private sector do more, with the possible harm that can be done."
+A balance of public and private sector innovation can drive better public policy, she noted, but "we always need to proceed thoughtfully with large-scale changes to Medicare to ensure we don't upset a critical program providing coverage to nearly 50 million people."